Poor Man's Strad

 appealing about simplicity and this is an easy to build

 speaker.
 From all the experiences of the past

-constructions this one very much fulfils a wide range of
+constructions this one very much fulfills a wide range of demands: High

 non-aggressive midrange.
 What more can you ask?
 Well, you